 Leave blank to use the default.
-You can use all of Akeeba Backup's variables you can use for naming archive files, e.g. [HOST] and [DATE]
+You can use all of Akeeba Backup's backup naming variables, e.g. [HOST] and [DATE]

 Leave blank to use the default.
-You can use all of Akeeba Backup's variables you can use for naming archive files, e.g. [HOST] and [DATE].
+You can use all of Akeeba Backup's backup naming variables, e.g. [HOST] and [DATE].

 These options define how Akeeba Backup will notify you regarding available updates

 If and only if you are using the Professional release you have to specify your Download ID.
 Otherwise Joomla cannot install the updates automatically.
 You can get your Download ID by visiting akeeba.com and clicking My Subscriptions.
 Your Download ID is printed below the list of subscriptions.
 Filling in this field is required so that only users with a valid Professional subscription can download update packages, just as you'd expect from any commercial software.

 Users of Akeeba Backup Core do not need to supply this information.

 Help us improve our software by anonymously and automatically reporting your PHP, MySQL and Joomla! versions.
 This information will help us decide which versions of Joomla!, PHP and MySQL to support in future versions.

 Note: we do NOT collect your site name, IP address or any other directly or indirectly unique identifying information.

 These options define how Akeeba Backup will secure your settings